tobychui/arozos/README.md

 ## License
-Core Modules (Audio / Photo / Video) - MIT License Desktop Module (Desktop) - GPLv3 License
+Core Modules (Audio / Photo / Video) - MIT License

+Desktop Module (Desktop) - GPLv3 License

 All core scripts and binary files under root (./) and System Scrupt Folder (SystemAOB/*) - tobychui feat.
 ArOZ Online Project, All Right Reserved.

 All other files or modules that is not covered by the license above - See the module's license for more information.

+THIS SYSTEM IS ONLY FOR PERSONAL AND NON COMMERCIAL USE ONLY.
+RE-SELL ,DISTRIBUTE OR CLAIM THIS AS YOUR OWN WORK IS PROHIBITED

 ## Acknowledgments
 Special thanks for the following projects which bring insights to this project.